Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Accept the suggestion by selecting `Accept` or pressing `Enter`.

 >[!Note]
 > GitHub Copilot can do more than one thing at a time.
-It added the new property and filled in the list of planes.
+It added the new property to each plane and next Wright Brothers plane to the list of planes.

 ### Step 2: - Flight Logbook - Logging Your Coding Journey